Get tips, join events & make friends in Munich

 Opinion

-We are pleased to invite you to another gathering at our well-known Venue, one year ago we were celebrating Carnival there!
+We are pleased to invite you to another gathering at our well-known Venue and have a great Italian festival with you!
 You will get an authentic Italian atmosphere and fine dining.
 Let them spoil you with the best food, drinks and Italian flair.
-You will have the opportunity to relax as well
+You will have the opportunity to relax as well as to

-We are pleased to invite you to another gathering at our well-known Venue, one year ago we were celebrating Carnival there!
+We are pleased to invite you to another gathering at our well-known Venue and have a great Italian festival with you!
 You will get an authentic Italian atmosphere and fine dining.
 Let them spoil you with the best food, drinks and Italian flair.
-You will have the opportunity to relax as well
+You will have the opportunity to relax as well as to

 Advertisement